solaranamnesis/ottohahn/full-text-english.md

 #### English translation note:

-While choosing terms I attempt to take Hahn's perspective and consider the extent to which his ideas were deemed controversial and even still are today.
+While translating I attempt to take Hahn's perspective while considering the extent to which his ideas were deemed controversial.
+Also, I condsider myself extremely familiar with the material, since I have been photographing meteorite thin sections at various magnifications for three years now.
 I prefer updating the terms to reflect the modern nomenclature.
 Also, I don't have any German language skills.
 I only wanted a good read and I don't consider this a professional translation by any means.
 When I saw that Hahn's book was never published in English, and since I really like reading historical material I thought I could have fun and translate it myself to get the gist of what he was saying about meteorites.
 This is only public in the (hopeful) case that an altruistic person(s) with native skills would help with the result that the end effort may have free copy license for all to enjoy.
 This is an excellent work with incredible microphotographs at high magnifications (consider the collodion process was invented in 1851, the gelatin dry plate in 1871, this book published in 1880).
 You can tell the author went through a lot of hard work to bring it all together, as he emphasizes.

 # 1: